Time for Inclusive Education

 In 2025, TIE partnered with the global think tank Institute for Strategic Dialogue in Germany to launch the Digital Discourse Initiative project, providing schools in Scotland with strategies to challenge the effects of online hate and disinformation on young people.

-The Educational Institute of Scotland, NASUWT and Scottish Trades Union Congress have affiliated to the charity.
+The Educational Institute of Scotland (EIS), NASUWT and Scottish Trades Union Congress have affiliated to the charity.

+In 2026, Jordan and Liam were awarded Honorary Fellowships of the Educational Institute of Scotland (EIS), the highest honour conferred by Scotland’s largest education union.

 History

 Time for Inclusive Education (TIE) was co-founded by Scottish campaigners Jordan Daly and Liam Stevenson, after the pair met following the Scottish independence referendum.
 It was launched on 28 June 2015, the 46th anniversary of the Stonewall riots, with assistance from Jimmy Reid Foundation project Common Weal.

 On 5 August 2015, Daly submitted an online petition to the Scottish Parliament on behalf of TIE, calling for the statutory inclusion of LGBTQ issues within all school curricula.
 On 27 October 2015, campaigners appeared before the Scottish Parliament's Public Petitions Committee to give evidence to MSPs.
 TIE proposed that every school have a teacher trained in how to teach LGBT issues.
 The committee agreed to write to the Scottish Government and relevant educational institutions, including the Educational Institute of Scotland and Convention of Scottish Local Authorities.
 The committee showed interest towards the proposals.

 In September 2016 TIE launched an online pledge, calling on members of the public and MSPs to sign their support for a five-point national strategy towards achieving LGBT inclusivity in schools.
 Among the proposals were calls for new legislation for LGBT inclusive education in all schools, teacher training and the recording of all incidents of homophobic, biphobic and transphobic bullying by Scottish local authorities.
 Many parliamentarians immediately signed the pledge, and this led to an increased focus on the topic.

 In November 2016, Daly represented TIE and gave evidence during a scoping session into bullying in schools for the Scottish Parliament's Equalities and Human Rights Committee.
 He argued that the human rights of LGBT young people are being breached in Scottish schools and that under the Equality Act 2010's Public Sector Duties, all publicly funded bodies are required to be proactive in eliminating prejudice and discrimination against protected characteristics, and so schools should be doing more to address homophobic bullying.
 He concluded by urging the Committee's MSPs to move the group's proposals forward in order to advance the human rights of LGBT school pupils.